All payments made in the preview are in test mode. Read more

 Why Most Water Pumps Are Funded as Sadaqah Jariyah Instead

-Water pumps can qualify for zakat funding in specific situations; however, many Islamic charities and scholars choose to fund them through sadaqah jariyah (ongoing charity) instead.
+Water pumps can qualify for zakat funding in specific situations; however, many Islamic organisations and scholars choose to fund them through sadaqah jariyah (ongoing giving) instead.

 Moreover, sadaqah jariyah typically involves less administrative oversight compared to zakat funds, which can lead to more efficient and cost-effective project implementation for organizations.